eltorago/WACC/README.md

 # WA Control Crosswalk

 WA Control Crosswalk (WACC) is a local web application for exploring cybersecurity controls across Australian and international frameworks, with a specific focus on Western Australian entities covered by the WA Cyber Security Policy (WA CSP).

+It is entirely written by AI tools along with some manual changes to descriptions.

 It brings related requirements together without hiding the original source text or treating a crosswalk as proof of compliance.